Guppy16/pico-dshot/README.md

 ## Onewire Uart Telemetry

+There are two overarching protocols that can be used to request telemetry data:

+- uart (_onewire_)
+- dshot (_bidirectional dshot_ / _extended dshot telemetry_)

-There are two methods to receive telemetry data from an ESC: _onewire_, or _bidirectional-dshot_.
-This section is about _onewire_.
-This protocol is described in the [KISS ESC 32-bit series onewire telemetry protocol datasheet](./resources/KISS_telemetry_protocol.pdf).
-Although this method of receiving telemetry is much slower, it is able to send more information.
+These protocols are _not_ mutually exclusive.
+This section is about obtaining telemetry using _onewire_ uart telemetry.
+Using Dshot600, _Onewire_ sends more data every 800 μs, whereas _bidirectional dshot_ just sends eRPM telemetry but every 80 μs. _Onewire_ is described in the [KISS ESC 32-bit series onewire telemetry protocol datasheet](./resources/KISS_telemetry_protocol.pdf).
 The process looks like this:

-- Request onewire telemetry from the ESC: set `Telemetry = 1`
-- Since dshot is much faster than telemetry: reset `Telemetry = 0` (to prevent the ESC spamming telemtry data)
+- Pico: send dshot packet with `Telemetry = 1`.
+Reset telemetry immediately.
-- The ESC sends a _transmission_ over uart
+- ESC: receive dshot packet; send a _transmission_ over _onewire_ uart telemetry to Pico.
 - The pico will received the _transmission_, check its CRC8 and then convert the _transmission_ to _telemetry data_.

-### _Transmission_
+### _Onewire Transmission_

-Each transmission is transferred over UART at:
+Each _transmission_ is transferred over UART at:

-- 115200 baudrate
+- `115200 baudrate`
-- 3.6 V (Use a 1k resistor pull-up to 2.5 - 5 V to remove noise)
+- `3.6 V` (Use a `1k` resistor pull-up to `2.5 - 5 V` to remove noise)
-- 10 bytes:
+- `10 bytes`:

 | Byte(s) | Value           | Resolution |
 | :-----: | --------------- | ---------- |